ovlb/www.ovl.design/_src/pages/text/blog/vibe-coding.md

 > There's a new kind of coding I call "vibe coding", where you fully give in to the vibes, embrace exponentials, and forget that the code even exists.
 It's possible because the LLMs (e.g. Cursor Composer w Sonnet) are getting too good. […]  I ask for the dumbest things like "decrease the padding on the sidebar by half" because I'm too lazy to find it.
 I "Accept All" always, I don't read the diffs anymore.
 When I get error messages I just copy paste them in with no comment, usually that fixes it.
 The code grows beyond my usual comprehension, I'd have to really read through it for a while.
 Sometimes the LLMs can't fix a bug so I just work around it or ask for random changes until it goes away.
 It's not too bad for throwaway weekend projects, but still quite amusing.
 I'm building a project or webapp, but it's not really coding - I just see stuff, say stuff, run stuff, and copy paste stuff, and it mostly works.

 There is a lot in it already.
 Frankly, it summed up the problem pretty well without realising it is a problem.
-We will get to that.

-The term quickly catched on in development circles and beyond.
+The term quickly [catched on](https://www.wsj.com/articles/vibe-coding-has-arrived-for-businesses-5528e942) in development circles and beyond.
 It came at the right time.
 LLMs were becoming good at coding.
 Too good?
-We will get to that too.
+We will get to that.

 So over the last year or so there has been a steady encroachment of AI into developer tools.